 BIO

-Dedicated to a wide spectrum of musical practices, Gabriel is interested in the embodied phenomena of improvisation and composition, engaging with the dynamic interplay between corporeality, acoustics, and transcendence.
-In his solo work, he explores the boundaries and intricacies of the saxophone, integrating acoustic and electroacoustic approaches, innovative techniques, and expansive sonic treatments.
-He can be regarded as a virtuoso in an existentialist sense, with an expanding body of solo performances and recordings.
+Julius Gabriel is a saxophonist exploring a wide spectrum of musical practices.
+He investigates the embodied phenomena of improvisation and composition, engaging with the dynamic interplay between corporeality, acoustics, and transcendence.
+In his solo work, he pushes the boundaries of the saxophone through acoustic and electroacoustic approaches, building a growing body of performances and recordings that reveal a virtuosity in an existentialist sense.

 PRESS VOICES